Ashish-kumar2020/100DaysOfFrontend/pizzamenu/README.md

     -- in react data only flows in one way top to bottom -- data can only be passed from parent to child components -- benefit of one way data flow - it makes application more predictable and easier to understand

+## Rules for JSX

+    -- JSX Works essentially like HTML, but we can enter Javascript mode by using {}
+    -- We can place javascript expression inside {}
+    -- Statements not allowed
+    -- JSX Produces a javascript expression